QuanergySystems/quanergy_client/readme/ubuntu1804.md

-# Ubuntu 18.04 LTS Build of QuanergyClient
+# Ubuntu 18.04/20.04 LTS Builds of QuanergyClient
+These instructions work for both 18.04 Bionic and 20.04 Focal.

 ## Install Prerequisites and Dependencies
-The following will install prerequisites and Dependencies including PCL.
+The following will install prerequisites and dependencies including PCL.

 ```
 sudo apt install git cmake g++ libboost-all-dev libpcl-dev